Vice President of News for CNN/U.S.

 Bernardini has extensive experience producing in the field.
 Starting as a field producer for the network's coverage in Tallahassee of the Gore/Bush recount in 2000.
 She worked with CNN Special Events to cover the funeral of Pope John Paul II and she was one of the on-site managers covering the aftermath of Hurricane Katrina, of which she was part of CNN's Peabody Award winning coverage.
 Bernardini spent six years as John King's senior producer, including the 50 state tour of his first program "State of the Union."

-Bernardini graduated from the University of Vermont with a Bachelor of Arts in English Language and Literature/Letters.
-She is currently pursuing an Executive Master's Degree in Leadership from the McDonough Business School at Georgetown University.
+Bernardini graduated from the University of Vermont with a Bachelor of Arts in English Language and Literature/Letters, and she earned an Executive Master's in Leadership from Georgetown University.